Water quality testing

 We have produced newsletters with information about the lake and its habitat, history, and things that we as residents can do to help protect the lake.

 For visitors to the lake we produced the first-ever brochure about Gardom Lake and its habitat, and installed educational signage at various lake access points.
-We have plans to upgrade and expand these signs into educational kiosks.

 The Western Painted Turtles that can be seen basking on logs around the lake on sunny days are protected by government.
+Please do not disturb or interact with the turtles you see on the lake.
+This includes those turtles you see on the roadways unless they are in danger or being run over.
+Disturbing turtles may jeopardize their egg laying.

 Gardom Lake Management Plan